-In Figure 5, we separately analyze the patterns of urban poverty in the largest five American MSAs and further decompose the changes of urban poverty into neighborhood and non-neighborhood components.
-Overall, we find that urban poverty has increased from 1980 to 1990, with largest MSAs in the top of urban poverty distribution.
-Urban poverty in largest cites has declined after 2000, slowly converging towards the rest of the MSAs we consider.
-This change is mostly driven by the non-neighborhood component of urban poverty (panel c) of Figure 5), which is generally high and explains most of urban poverty in these cities.
+Fig. 5 Urban poverty across American MSAs, 1980 to 2014

+cites has declined after 2000, slowly converging towards the rest of the MSAs we consider.
+This change is mostly driven by the non-neighborhood component of urban poverty (panel (c) of Fig. 5), which is generally high and explains most of urban poverty in these cities.
 The minor role of the neighborhood component in large MSAs confirms that census tract poverty rates are more similar among neighboring tracts than among non-neighboring tracts.